thoera/metrics/README.md

   prob = predict(lr, abalone, type = "response")
 )

-# comput the metrics for a given threshold
+# compute the metrics for a given threshold
 compute_metrics(predictions, threshold = 0.3)

 # compute the metrics for a sequence of thresholds